evandromacedo/evandromacedo.com/posts/2019-12-10-how-this-blog-was-built.md

 ## Deploy - Netlify and NetlifyCMS

 Probably the easiest thing I did when building this site.
 [Netlify](https://www.netlify.com/) has a really impressive and smooth deployment experience.
-I've just connected my GitHub repository, setted some environment variables, and in less than 30 seconds my application was live.
+I just connected my GitHub repository, setted some environment variables, and in less than 30 seconds my application was live.

 Netlify's continuous deployment lets you live preview how different branches will work, and the atomic deploy support allows you to _rollback_ effortlessly.
 It's also really simple to set your domain and SSL.
-By clicking in one button you have HTTPS enabled on your site.
+By clicking on one button you have HTTPS enabled on your site.
 Seriously, it's amazing.

 I also use [Netlify CMS](https://www.netlifycms.org/) to write my posts.
 It's integrated with my GitHub repository and provides a simple interface for creating and editing the posts.
 It has an intuitive editorial workflow that organizes your posts into _drafts_, _in review_ and _ready_.

 ---

-Thanks to all technologies I've used in this blog, specially Gatsby, I could get the best metrics and PWA enabled from the [Lighthouse](https://github.com/GoogleChrome/lighthouse) audit tool:
+Thanks to all technologies I've used in this blog, specially Gatsby, I could get the best metrics and enabled PWA from the [Lighthouse](https://github.com/GoogleChrome/lighthouse) audit tool:

 ![Lighthouse audit](/lighthouse.jpg)